 Sections 23A and 23B of the Federal Reserve Act and FRB Regulation W are primary restrictors of lending, borrowing, and otherwise transacting business between affiliates.
-Please refer to Business - Regulation and Supervision - Transactions with Affiliates and Insiders in our 2016 Form 10-K for a full discussion of these regulations.
+Please refer to Business - Regulation and Supervision - Transactions with Affiliates and Insiders in our 2017 Form 10-K for a full discussion of these regulations.

 Restrictions on the payment of dividends and other capital distributions within the group weigh most heavily on the banks.
 The FRB expects bank holding companies to act as a "source of strength" to each individual subsidiary bank, providing capital to the banks as needed.
 Consistent with this view, bank regulators ensure that banks do not return capital to the BHC in a manner that would undermine a bank's overall "safety and soundness."
 Therefore, both CBNA and CBPA are subject to specific qualitative and quantitative tests and examinations that may restrict them from paying dividends or otherwise returning capital to the BHC.
-Please refer to Business - Regulation and Supervision in our 2016 Form 10-K for an overview of the general controls and restrictions imposed on distributions of capital by the banks and for details of the current status of each bank versus its applicable regulatory restrictions.
+Please refer to Business - Regulation and Supervision in our 2017 Form 10-K for an overview of the general controls and restrictions imposed on distributions of capital by the banks and Management's Discussion and Analysis of Financial Condition and Results of Operations - Capital and Regulatory Matters in our 2017 Form 10-K for details of the current status of each bank versus its applicable regulatory restrictions.

 In addition, the BHC, CBNA, and CBPA are subject to capital adequacy and liquidity standards.
-If either the banks or the BHC fail to meet these standards, it could have an adverse affect on our financial condition and operations.
-Please refer to Risk Factors - Risks Related to Regulations Governing Our Industry in our 2016 Form 10-K for additional information regarding this risk.
+If either of the banks or the BHC fail to meet these standards, it could have an adverse affect on our financial condition and operations.
+Please refer to Risk Factors - Risks Related to Regulations Governing Our Industry in our 2017 Form 10-K for additional information regarding these risks.